Branches of study

-Textbooks and study materials may be borrowed via the system of higher education libraries (libraries at higher education institutions, National and University Library, Central Technological Library) against annual membership fee, as well as via Internet.
+Textbooks and study materials may be borrowed via the system of higher education libraries (libraries at higher education institutions, National and University Library, Central Technological Library) against an annual membership fee, as well as via the Internet.

 Progression of students

-To progress to the next year, students must successfully complete all obligations of their study programme (tutorials, preliminary exams, seminar papers, examinations, practical training, etc.).
-It is only possible for a student to progress to the next year of study without having fulfilled their obligations under exceptional circumstances (motherhood, illness, and status of an elite athlete, appointment to a professional body of a higher education institution or student organisation, and so forth).
+To progress to the next year, students must complete all obligations of their study programme (tutorials, preliminary exams, seminar papers, examinations, practical training, etc.).
+It is only possible for a student to progress to the next year of study without having fulfilled their obligations under exceptional circumstances (motherhood, illness, the status of an elite athlete, appointment to a professional body of a higher education institution or student organisation, and so forth).
 The progression is then endorsed by the study commissions at the higher education institutions upon reviewing the supporting documents.

-During their studies students can repeat a year once or transfer to another study programme or study option because they did not fulfil their study requirements.
+During their studies, students can repeat a year once or transfer to another study programme or study option because they did not fulfil their study requirements.

 Exceptionally successful students have the opportunity to progress more rapidly.
 The professional bodies of higher education institutions decide upon this in the best interest of the student.
 Higher education institutions also determine the number of times a student may take a particular examination.
 It is generally decided that they can take an examination up to three times, the fourth time requiring the lodging of a provisional request.
 All study programmes must be designed in such a way that students can fulfil all of their obligations within the time provided in the official duration of the programme.

-The Higher education Act (sl) stipulates that a student, who did not repeat a year or transfer to another study programme or study option, is entitled to an additional year for the completion of the remaining study requirements.
+By law, a student, who did not repeat a year or transfer to another study programme or study option, is entitled to an additional year for the completion of the remaining study requirements.

-- Analysis of graduates’ career opportunities provided by the employment office or the competent chamber, employer associations or other institutions competent for the professional fields of the study programme; and
+- Analysis of graduates’ career opportunities provided by the employment office or the competent chamber, employer associations or other institutions competent for the professional fields of the study programme, and

-- agreements and contracts with enterprises on the placement of the foreseen number of enrolled students.
+- Agreements and contracts with enterprises on the placement of the foreseen number of enrolled students.

 The participation of employers is also foreseen for placement in the work environment where placement mentors work.
-Work placement is compulsory for first cycle professional study programmes and recommended for first cycle academic study programmes.
+Work placement is compulsory for first-cycle professional study programmes and recommended for first-cycle academic study programmes.
 Mentors are specifically trained for their work with students and constitute a significant link between the studies and the specific work environment.

 Universities and higher education institutions can establish career centres which function as a platform for the exchange of information among higher education institutions, employers and students.

 Employers participate in the preparation of study programmes and provide for the implementation of work placement.
-Career opportunities for first cycle graduates include state regulated professions (e.g. construction, healthcare, education, agriculture and traffic) that are governed by regulations.
+Career opportunities for first-cycle graduates include state-regulated professions (e.g. construction, healthcare, education, agriculture and traffic) that are governed by regulations.
 However, the evaluation of graduates who completed first cycle study programmes has not been implemented yet; therefore the national programme for the following period foresees the review of possible system solutions.